jrisi256/scripts/python/setup_python.md

 It can seem intimidating at first when it comes to setting up your Python environment on a Linux system.
 Should I use the system version of Python that already comes installed?
 What's `virtualenv` and how is it different from `venv` and how are **they** different from `pyenv`?
 Should I use my operating system package manager (e.g. `apt` and `yum`) or `pip` to handle all my Python packages?
 All these things and more I shall go over in this article.

 Note the specific commands I'll be going over are for Ubuntu 18.04, but the principles apply broadly to all Linux systems.
+It should also be stated these are all my opinions as to what are the best practices for managing and installing Python.
+There is no, single right answer (sadly).
+Ultimately, you must figure out for yourself what set of tools and practices work best for you.
+This guide will hopefully get you there faster and more efficiently and with less breaking things.

 ## System Python